cry-inc/microstl/README.md

 * Does not depend on any third-party libraries
 * Works well with your existing mesh data structures
 * Optional vertex deduplication after reading (to get a proper face-vertex data structure)
+* CMake for tests and examples
 * Tested with Visual Studio, GCC and Clang
-* CMake for tests and examples
+* Automated builds, tests and code coverage analysis using GitHub Actions

 ## Quickstart: Reading a STL file